tb-peregrine/tb-peregrine/README.md

 - 👋 Hi, I’m @tb-peregrine
-- 👀 My real name is Cameron Archer, and I'm the Content Marketing Lead at [Tinybird](https://www.tinybird.co)
+- 👀 My real name is Cameron Archer, and I'm Head of Growth at [Tinybird](https://www.tinybird.co)
-- 🌱 I'm just a noob Content Marketer trying to make it in the data world
-- 📫 You can reach me at [cameronarcher@tinybird.co](mailto:cameronarcher@tinybird.co)